 The Legal 500 is conducting its first global survey of how corporate counsel and law firms use The Legal 500.
 We would be grateful if you could spend 10 minutes answering the survey questions to aid us in improving our research and how we deliver it.
 Click here to give us your feedback.

-The Legal 500 Now available: The Legal 500 Historical Data – a new interactive service for law firms.
+Now available: The Legal 500 Historical Data – a new interactive service available exclusively to commercial partners.
 The site contains historical rankings from 2008-2013 from The Legal 500 United Kingdom, United States, Europe, Middle East & Africa, and Asia Pacific.
 Users are able to manipulate the raw data to produce and download reports including comparing and contrasting your firm with your peers and competitors, and customising data which can be used in pitch documents and RFPs.
 Visit www.legal500.com/historicaldata for more information.

 Editor's Selections from The Legal 500 United States...

 Many types of firms, from large IP boutiques to full-service international law firms, populate the top end of the intellectual property market.
 Indeed, full-service firms are increasingly specialising in IP to capitalize on the growing workload in global brand protection, particularly in the emerging technology sector.
 General practice firms also dominate IP litigation work, as they often offer stronger trial capabilities to handle leading, higher-value cases in court proceedings.
 Smaller IP boutiques continue to struggle in an increasingly competitive market.

 INVESTMENT FUND FORMATION AND MANAGEMENT